Dev4LifeV/SthimaChallenge/README.md

 The platforms that I'm sure that's working are: Android, iOS and web.

-To build a web app, run:
+To build an web app, run:
 flutter build web

-To build a Android Package, run: flutter build apk
+To build an Android Package, run: flutter build apk

-To build a iOS App Store Package, run: flutter build ipa
+To build an iOS App Store Package, run: flutter build ipa

 # That's all folks!